zachha/EventHop/README.md

 ## Application Description

 EventHop is an application that allows users to choose from several different activities (restaurants, bars, baseball games, etc) to create a 'route' of activities that they can plan for an afternoon or night out!
+Users can create their own group for other users to join or they can join one of EventHop's pre-planned events.

 ### Features